WeebDataHoarder/Monero-Timeline-Sep14/README.md

 This exact same proven situation happened on blocks 3499670 3499671 3499672 3499675 3499676 on the now orphaned chain.

 A total of [115 transactions](data/transactions/invalidated.txt) were invalidated.
 These can no longer be mined.
 They are effectively refunded to the sender.
-If the sender is an atomic swap, that could cause further issues.
+If the sender is an atomic swap, that could cause further complications and will require special care from participants.

 The sender can re-spend these refunded funds as they wish, using the same key image.
 This will flag a double spend attempt.
 Additionally, their decoy selection will be done anew and cause an irrevocable loss of privacy.